Most Eco-Friendly Cities

 Reykjavik, Iceland

-• Hydroelectric Power - The city also utilizes hydroelectric power, further reducing its carbon footprint.
+• Hydroelectric Power - The city also relies on hydroelectric power, making its energy supply almost entirely renewable.

 • Clean Air - Thanks to its renewable energy sources, Reykjavik enjoys some of the cleanest air of any capital city.